SDiamante13/bench-learning-hours/greeting-service/features.md

 ## Feature Two

-_Greeting a User with a customized message!_
+_Greeting a User with a customized message!navigation

 ```
 When a User with the name Joe request a greeting message